smarini/tardis-phylogenetics/README.md

 Temporal And diveRsity Distribution Sampler (TARDiS) for Phylogenetics

 ## Quick start
+Make sure [dependencies](#Dependendencies-and-OS) are installed.
 For the quickest start, just run our example

 2. Download TARDiS
-3. Run `tardis example`
+3. Run `[path to tardis-phylogenetics]/tardis example`
 4. Profit!
-You results are in `output/example`
+You results are in `[path to tardis-phylogenetics]/output/example`

-Make sure [dependencies](#Dependendencies-and-OS) are installed.

 ### Input